AkashA4/SwagLab/ReadMEText.txt

 Open Maven Repository with Eclispse

-Run as TestNG Test R.java file in Testcases Package
+Run as TestNG Test "R.java" file in "Testcases" Package